 Reputable platforms value their users and strive to provide timely and effective support.

-A lack of responsiveness should raise doubts and prompt you to proceed with caution.
+A lack of responsiveness should raise doubts and prompt you to proceed cautiously.

 Unregulated or Suspicious Platform Operations